hasura/graphql-engine/docs/graphql/manual/queries/distinct-queries.rst

 Fetch results with distinct values of a particular field
 --------------------------------------------------------

-**For example**, fetch highest salaried employee from each department:
+**For example**, fetch the employee with the highest salary from each department:

 .. graphiql::
    :view_only: